Ultimate Guide To Improve Your Running

 (3 running form tips you can use right NOW).

 Alright, injuries (typically) come from bad movements.
 And running features A LOT of movement all around our body.
 So, you could say there’s a high room for error.

-But out of all the things we could fine tune, our number one task is this: posture.
+But out of all the things we could fine tune, our number one task is this: Maintaining Proper Running Posture.